W-IT-Solutions/TSP-DNS-fix/README.md

 Its not possible to send traffic out all interfaces at once, for this we'd need bonding, also an option though.

-## Solution
+## Workflow
 We're able to do lookups even when the main interface is down on each interface that is up. we monitor the interface state with dpinger which writes the values and a systemd script checks those and adds or removes outgoing-interfaces from unbound.conf automatically based on link status.
 End result, always a working DNS resolver.

 In order have a connection again on the file system when the main interface is down, we can use dpinger and the same script to add (+1000) metric to interfaces that are down.
 In turn when the interface is up deduct (-1000) from the metric and the interface is add to the 'working interface pool' again.

 ## Commands to verify workings unbound
-Notice the query time in the dig commands, if its a good hit and has a time of 0, it is served from cache.
+Notice the query time in the dig commands, if its a good hit and has a time of 0, it is served from cache (local unbound).
+When its in the 10 to 30ms range it got a reply from redis and any higher will be the upstream server.
 So to properly test DNS resolving either clear the cache or query a new domain that is not cached yet.
 Every interface that is up and has a proper LTE connection is able to do lookups on `INTERFACEIP:53` `dig -p 53 facebook.com @192.168.8.11`